🕊️ Estate & Inherited Home Help

 Assume the Mortgage

 Surviving spouses and some heirs can assume the existing loan and continue making payments to keep the home.
+Federal law (Garn-St Germain Act) protects certain heirs' right to assume.

 02